stealthyroofscapes/StealthyRoofscapes/README.md

 * Consolidate into a View Extension or Custom Package
 * Generate more complex forms
 * Greater number of assessment points
+* Refine the surfaces-seen algorithm to exclude hidden portions of surfaces facing the viewer
 * More detailed panelisation to give uniform scores
 * Better positioning of assessment viewpoints
 * Additional assessment criteria